jschauma/getpass/README.md

 password is visible to utilities such as `ps(1)` and possibly leaked into the shell history file, this form should only be used where security is not important.

+`stdin` -- Read the password from stdin.
+This is actually a convenience alias for `fd:0`; on many platforms the same effect can be achieved via `file:/dev/stdin`.

 `tty[:prompt]` -- This is the default: `Getpass` will prompt the user on the controlling tty using the provided `prompt`.
 If no `prompt` is